 Last year, I downsized.
 I moved from my master bedroom with a walk-in closet and bathroom to the guest bedroom/office and guest bathroom.
 The change in living arrangements allowed for extra rental income but there were some challenges I needed to overcome.

-How have you been able to create needed space in your home using methods of organization?
+How have you been able to create needed space in your home using methods of the organization?